queelius/AlgoTree/dev/flat_forest.rst

 Cycle Detection
 """""""""""""""

-The `FlatTree` class checks for cycles in the tree and raises an error if a cycle is detected.
+The `FlatForest` class checks for cycles in the forest and raises an error if a cycle is detected.

 .. code-block:: python